erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 - The [Info](#info-service) service also exposes a **REST API** for similar reasons as the Receiver service.
 In addition, REST API is best suited for request/response model, which is the way this service will be used.

 ### Technology Stack

-The following tech stack was preferred, primarily **due to current experience of the development team**:
+The following tech stack was preferred, partially **due to current experience of the development team** and partially for reasons explained below:

 #### JAVA Spring Boot
    - **Rapid Development**: Spring Boot enables developers to quickly build applications with less boilerplate code and simplified configuration, resulting in faster development cycles and increased productivity.

    - Robust **Ecosystem**: Spring Boot leverages the extensive Spring ecosystem, providing a wide range of libraries and tools for various functionalities such as security, data access, and web development.
 This ecosystem enhances development efficiency, code reusability, and overall application quality.